Fully-heavy hexaquark states via the QCD sum rules: Introduction

 \section{Introduction}

-In recent years, there has been a great progress on the spectroscopy of the exotic states, which cannot find their suitable positions in the conventional spectrum of the two-quark and three-quark models \cite{PDG}.
-The exotic states provide us with an excellent subject to explore the strong interactions governing dynamics of the quarks and gluons and confinement mechanism.
-It is interesting and necessary to explore the fully-heavy tetraquark (molecular) states, pentaquark (molecular) states and hexaquark (molecular) states, in this case, we do not have to deal with the complex dynamics involving both explicit heavy and light degrees of freedom.
+In recent years, there has been great progress on the spectroscopy of the exotic states, which cannot find their suitable positions in the conventional spectra of the two-quark and three-quark models \cite{PDG}.
+The exotic states provide us with an excellent subject to explore the strong interactions governing dynamics of the quarks and gluons, and confinement mechanism.
+It is interesting and necessary to explore the fully-heavy tetraquark (molecular) states, pentaquark (molecular) states and hexaquark (molecular) states, in those cases, we do not have to deal with the complex dynamics involving both explicit heavy and light degrees of freedoms.

 Experimentally, in 2018, the LHCb collaboration investigated the $\Upsilon\,\mu^+\mu^-$ invariant-mass distribution for a possible exotic state $X_{bb\bar{b}\bar{b}}$ based on a data sample of proton-proton collisions recorded with the LHCb detector at $\sqrt{s} = 7$, $8$ and $13\,\rm{TeV}$ corresponding to an integrated luminosity of ${\rm 6.3fb}^{-1}$, and observed no significant excess of events \cite{LHCb-bbbb-1806}.